jhetuts/Pokemon-Iterator/README.md

 # Pokemon-Iterator
-A complete JavaScript Pokemon Iterator using PokeApi and costum Http and UI Libraries all done in native JavaScript; Don't mind the design though ^^
+A complete JavaScript Pokemon Iterator using PokeApi and custom Http and UI Libraries all done in native JavaScript; Don't mind the design though ^^